-In addition to the other information in this report, you should carefully consider the following risks.
-If any of the following risks actually occur, our business, financial condition and/or operating results could be materially adversely affected.
+In addition to the other information in this Annual Report on Form 10-K, including Management's Discussion and Analysis of Financial Condition and Results of Operations and the consolidated financial statements and related notes, you should carefully consider the following risks.
+If any of the following risks actually occur or continue to occur, our business, reputation, financial condition and/or operating results could be materially adversely affected.
 The risk factors summarized below are not the only risks we face.
-Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial may also materially adversely affect our business, financial condition and/or operating results.
+Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial may also materially adversely affect our business, reputation, financial condition and/or operating results.